hmisonne/UdacityReact/03_Mobile_Flashcards/README.md

 ### Frontend Server

-To run this app, on your terminal, cd to 03_Mobile_Flashcards :
+To run this app, on your terminal, cd to `03_Mobile_Flashcards`:

 Install all project dependencies with `expo install` and start the development server with `expo start`.
-Use your android device to scan the QR code generated.
+Use your android device to scan the QR code generated or use your Android Emulator.

 ### Backend Server

 Currently, there is no backend server setup.
 The `utils/helpers` file regroups the methods to access the data from AsyncStorage.

 ## Acknowledgements